pvdz/zeparser2/README.md

 There are two things missing from this parser:

-- Unicode characters
 - Validating lhs of assignments
 - Label validation for loops
 - Strict mode checks

-The unicode characters are pretty easy to plug into, just look for the identifier parserss in the tokenizer.
-I didn't do that yet because, well, it didn't bother me so much during development.
-I do plan to add it.

 Validating the lhs of assignments is missing because I'm not content with how the spec says it should trigger an early error.
 The language is a bit ambiguous and leaves it too open.
 I'm not too bothered with this part not working optimally since it's usually just extra checks that won't ever be triggered.
 The same could be said about other parts of the code, though.